VivaRado/Advent/README.md

 [All the above files are available here](https://github.com/VivaRado/Advent/blob/master/font_source/UFOs).

 To keep things simple for the initial release, we don't generate intermediate instances as standalone OTFs, this brings the total of available weights deriving from only the masters to 16.
 If any intermediate instances offered are present they may be lagging behind those main 16.
-The available OTF files are 16 for Standard release and 54 for Extended Realease.
+The available OTF files are 16 for Standard release and 54 for Extended Release.
 For all other formats we offer only the standard release.

 ---